Aryioshin/Aryioshin/README.md

 - 👋 Hi, I’m @Aryoshin I want to learn GitHub
 - Would you like to help me?
-- Watch ARY on Cronos, Real DEV
+- Watch ARY on Cronos